cdonel707/sales-rag/README.md

 User: What's the contact information for that account?
 Bot: Here are the contacts for [Account Name]...

+User: Create a follow-up task for this opportunity
+Bot: ⚠️ I'll create a task "Follow up on opportunity" linked to [Opportunity Name]...
 ```

 ### Direct Messages